Aquaculture in the Pacific Islands

-The NOAA Fisheries Pacific Islands Regional Office works with the industry and research partners to develop, evaluate, and transfer appropriate offshore aquaculture technologies.
-Our goals are to promote simplified regulatory processes in cooperation with state and other responsible federal agencies, and to facilitate improved regulatory guidance for loko i‘a (fishpond) practitioners.
+The NOAA Fisheries Pacific Islands Regional Office works with the aquaculture industry and research partners to develop, evaluate, and transfer appropriate technologies.
+Our goals are to promote simplified regulatory processes in cooperation with state and other responsible Federal agencies, and to facilitate improved regulatory guidance for loko i‘a (fishpond) practitioners.

-NOAA and the Department of Commerce released national aquaculture policies that guide federal actions and decisions on aquaculture and provide a national approach for supporting sustainable aquaculture.
+NOAA and the Department of Commerce released national aquaculture policies that guide Federal actions and decisions on aquaculture and provide a national approach for supporting sustainable aquaculture in Federal waters.

 Aquaculture Management Program

-NOAA Fisheries is preparing a Programmatic Environmental Impact Statement in coordination with the Western Pacific Fishery Management Council to analyze the potential environmental effects of a proposed Pacific Islands aquaculture management program and alternatives.
-The program would support an environmentally sound and economically sustainable aquaculture industry in federal waters (beyond 3 nmi from shore) of the Pacific Islands region.
-The program would be implemented by amending the Council’s five fishery ecosystem plans used to manage fisheries in the region.
+NOAA Fisheries has prepared a Programmatic Environmental Impact Statement (PEIS), in coordination with the Western Pacific Regional Fishery Management Council, to analyze the potential environmental effects of a potential Pacific Islands aquaculture management program and alternatives.
+Such a program would support an environmentally sound and economically sustainable aquaculture industry in Federal waters of the Pacific Islands.
+The Council would establish the program by amending their five fishery ecosystem plans, used to manage fisheries in the region, and NOAA Fisheries would implement the program through regulations, education, and monitoring.

 Permit Application for Loko I‘a (Hawaiian Fishponds)